BaderLab/EnrichmentMap_docs/Network.rst

 The color of each chart segment is a color gradient indicating the enrichment value.
 The default color scheme shows down-regulated scores in red and up-regulated scores in blue.

-The legend dialog can be used to see which chart segement corresponds to which data set and the color gradient.
+The legend dialog can be used to see which chart segment corresponds to which data set and the color gradient.

 .. image:: images/network/legend.png